bytodocs/cw-docs/how-to-guides/design-customization-advanced/hide-store-header-section-image.md

 ---
-description: How to Hide the Store Header Section in your CloudWaitress store
+description: How to Hide the Store Header Section in your BYTO store
 ---

 # Hide Store Header Section (image)